dfsp-spirit/reproducible_science/README.md

 Quoting (Leek & Peng 2015):

-* the raw data from the experiment are available
+* "the raw data from the experiment are available"
-* the statistical code and documentation to reproduce the analysis are available
+* "the statistical code and documentation to reproduce the analysis are available"
-* correct data analysis must be performed
+* "correct data analysis must be performed"

-Today, we will focus on the second point and explore tools which can help us to allow others to understand and reproduce the data analysis.
+Today, we will focus on the second point and explore tools which can help others to understand and reproduce your data analysis.

 Note that *others* may include yourself, 2 months later. ;)

 ## Tools we will get to know: